 Go For It programme

-The Go For It programme provides individuals in Northern Ireland who wish to start a business with step by step advice and mentoring to produce their own business plan and to go on to register for self-employment.
+The Go For It programme is run in association with our local council, Belfast City Council and provides individuals in Northern Ireland who wish to start a business with step by step advice and mentoring to produce their own business plan and to go on to register for self-employment.
 The programme is delivered free of charge by your Local Council through Northern Ireland’s wide network of Enterprise Agencies’ highly experienced business advisors.

 Exploring Enterprise Programme